W3JDev/Ai-Artisan.v2/README.md

 *   **Boost Confidence:** Provides data-driven insights and actionable suggestions, empowering users in their job search.
 *   **Stay Competitive:** Helps create modern, professional, and tailored application materials.

-## Disclaimer

-AI-generated content is a powerful tool, but it's essential to review and personalize all generated documents.
-AI Resume Artisan provides a strong starting point, but your unique insights and experiences are crucial to making your application truly shine.
-Always double-check for accuracy and ensure the tone aligns with your personal brand.

-## Contributing

-[Details on how to contribute to the project, if open to contributions. e.g., Fork the repo, create a feature branch, submit a pull request.]

-## License

-[Specify the project's license, e.g., MIT, Apache 2.0.
-If not decided, can state "License to be determined."]]